Centennial Station: History

+The Union Pacific Railroad opened its East Olympia depot (originally named Chambers Prairie) on January 16, 1916, as part of a new Tacoma–Portland main line that was shared with the Northern Pacific and Great Northern.
+Northern Pacific also had a station at Kyro, approximately 2 mi northeast of the current station.
+Olympia had been bypassed by earlier railroads in favor of a more direct route between Tacoma and Portland, as well as property deed issues after the death of a local agent for a major landowner.
+A branch line from Tenino was instead constructed by local residents in to serve the city until a new Northern Pacific line opened in 1891.
+The Chambers Prairie depot was renamed to East Olympia station on July 1, 1933, and plans to launch a bus between the depot and downtown Olympia were announced.

+The depot deteriorated over the next decade and, by 1944, had its windows boarded up and lacked a station agent.
+The last bus shuttle to downtown Olympia ceased operations on February 1, 1968, after Union Pacific canceled its contract with a local operator.
+A public payphone was installed in the waiting room shortly after the bus shuttle's discontinuation; the station's waiting room remained without reliable heat and a restroom, instead using an outhouse.
+Amtrak trains during the 1970s and 1980s used a wooden shelter as East Olympia's passenger train station instead of the depot.
+However, the station site was remote and had no public transport, no lighting and a pot-holed gravel parking lot with a public telephone that rarely worked.

 A new Amtrak station to replace East Olympia was proposed in the late 1980s, to be located on county-owned land facing the Yelm Highway.
 Centennial Station opened on October 28, 1990, with temporary lighting for the 800 ft platform and portable toilets, as well as a 36-space parking lot.
 The first phase of the project—installing permanent lighting and landscaping—was completed in December at a cost of $385,000.
 A 60 percent increase in ridership was reported for that month, with over 2,000 passengers using Centennial Station compared to 1,302 in December 1989 at the former East Olympia stop.

 The station's depot was built by the non-profit Amtrak Depot Committee, which began raising funds in 1987 and aimed to open a permanent station in time for the state centennial in 1989.
 The committee raised $500,000 through government grants, business contributions, individual donations, and the sale of engraved bricks that were later laid in the station plaza.
 Centennial Station's depot and waiting area opened to the public on May 1, 1993, following the delayed installation of a sewer system.